Twixes/movieproxy/README.md

 ## License

-The contents of this project are licensed under the [Mozilla Public License version 2.0](/LICENSE).
+The contents of this project are licensed under the [Mozilla Public License 2.0](LICENSE).